carltheperson/earlgreytv/README.md

 <br/>

+Summary: I use a Linux-running laptop (which I spilt tea on), to render a browser in constant fullscreen.
+I then have a homepage with a SmartTV-like look.
+The "apps" are simply links to websites.

 Warning: This is mostly a collection of my notes.
 I haven't tested if these steps work perfectly on a fresh install.
 You should be able to debug things yourself if anything goes wrong.